mibexx/csv2json/README.md

 ### UI Configuration

-You can configure the API host and port that the UI connects to:
+You can configure the API URL that the UI connects to:

-- `API_HOST`: Host of the CSV2JSON API (default: "localhost")
-- `API_PORT`: Port of the CSV2JSON API (default: 5000)
+- `API_URL`: Complete URL of the CSV2JSON API (default: "http://localhost:5000")

-These can be set in your environment or in a `.env` file in the project root.
+This supports both HTTP and HTTPS URLs and can be set in your environment or in a `.env` file in the project root.

 ## Project Structure